TeachBooks/mirror_mude_book/book/eva_7/RP_Poisson.md

 # Return Period & Design Life
 In the previous sections, we have covered the process of how to perform EVA using POT sampling technique and GPD distribution.
-Also, Poisson distribution functions and its relationship with EVA was introduced.
+Also, Poisson distribution function and its relationship with EVA was introduced.
 Here, $RT$ will be again extended to cover the concepts related to the design life in the context of POT sampling technique and Poisson process.

 As previously introduced, there are four key concepts to parameterize safety in the design phase:
 - Probability of failure in one year ($p_{f,y}$).